StevenMGitHub/portafolio/README.md

 # My Portfolio

-This is my portfolio and it is created with Astro, React, Tailwind
+This is my portfolio and it is created with HTML5, Css3, JavaScript, Astro, React, Tailwind

 ## Author